How to Lower Construction Insurance Costs with Video Monitoring

 According to The Hartford insurance underwriting company, worker’s comp fraud adds up to $30 billion annually.

-How Video Monitoring Can Help: Worker’s comp insurers know that video monitoring leads to video evidence.
+How video monitoring can help: Worker’s comp insurers know that video monitoring leads to video evidence.
 Workers know that, too.
 Monitored video systems not only catch fraudsters in the act but also deter them from committing fraud in the first place.
 And, in the event of a claim, you have footage to back up your side of the story.

 With a video monitoring solution, you can begin to control the costs associated with theft, injuries, and worker’s comp fraud.

-In addition to all the benefits above, your insurer will likely reward you for new or improved security measures.
+In addition to those benefits, your insurer will likely reward you for implementing new or improved security measures.
 Installing security cameras on your construction sites could result in 5% to 20% discounts on construction insurance rates.
-These discounts depend on many variables including carrier, lot size, area, and crime risk, but the point is a video monitoring system could pay for itself and then some.

 If you are considering a video monitoring solution, speak with your insurance agent to see how it can affect your insurance costs.

-Your builder’s risk insurance policy likely requires you to have a “reasonable level of security” on your site.
-Precisely what that means can vary by location.
 For example, if you’re in a high-crime area or your site has already been plagued by crime, you might need more security than a site in a lower-crime area.
-Some best practices for construction site security and safety include:

 - Surrounding easier-to-steal small equipment with larger, harder-to-move equipment